Learn and Explore

 All of our campgrounds

-- The Denali Bus Depot and Riley Creek Mercantile will open on May 20, 2021, and both facilities will only accept credit/debit cards in 2021.
+- The Denali Bus Depot and Riley Creek Mercantile opened on May 20, 2021, and both facilities will only accept credit/debit cards in 2021.
 Cash will not be accepted at either location.
 These two facilities are where campers check in for their campground, and where bus tickets may be purchased.
 The Mercantile also has food and other camping supplies.
 The Denali Bus Depot will be open from 6:30 am to 2:30 pm and the Riley Creek Mercantile will be open from 1 pm to 10 pm, daily.

 - The Riley Creek Mercantile shower and laundry facilities will not be open for the 2021 season.
 Additionally, the restrooms at the Mercantile will not open in 2021; there are restrooms throughout the campground, however.
 Refer to our Riley Creek Campground info for a map of restrooms.

-- The Denali Sled Dog Kennels, Mile 3.4 of the Denali Park Road, will be open to visitors from 10 am to 4 pm daily, from May 15 – September 21.
+- The Denali Sled Dog Kennels (Mile 3.4 of the Denali Park Road) will be open to visitors from 10 am to 4 pm daily, from May 15 – September 21.
 Visitors to the Sled Dog Kennels will have the opportunity to walk through the dog yard, home to the park’s canine rangers, talk with rangers about the work sled dogs do to protect park wilderness and learn about mushing through outdoor exhibits.

 - Sled Dog Demonstrations and Discovery Hikes will not occur in 2021.